Treatment For Hair Loss

 The causes of non-cicatricial alopecias include very common forms of hair loss like androgenetic alopecia, telogen effluvium, alopecia areata, trichotillomania, anagen effluvium etc. Lichen planopilaris, frontal fibrosing alopecia, folliculitis decalvans, cutaneous discoid lupus erythematosus etc. are few of the various conditions causing cicatricial alopecia for example.

 Various treatment modalities traditionally exist for management of alopecias.
-Treatments for androgenetic alopecia include minoxidil, oral finasteride, peptides and hair transplant surgery.
+Treatments for androgenetic alopecia include minoxidil, oral finasteride, PRP therapy, peptides and hair transplant surgery.
 High protein diet, iron supplements, exclusion of drugs which induce catagen like beta-blockers, retinoids, anticoagulants, diagnosis and treatment of catagen-inducing endocrine disorders (thyroid dysfunction, hyperandrogenism, or hyperprolactinemia) help in the management of telogen effluvium.
-An adequate evaluation including detailed dietary history and management is essential for appropriate patient care and successful treatment of alopecia
+An adequate evaluation including detailed dietary history and management is essential for appropriate patient care and successful treatment of alopecia.

 It is normal to shed hairs from our scalp daily as part of a normal hair cycle, but this can vary depending on washing and brushing routines.
 Hair regrows automatically so that the total number of hairs on our head remains constant.
 Telogen effluvium occurs when there is a marked increase in hair shedding.
 An increased proportion of hairs shift from the growing phase (anagen) to the shedding phase (telogen).
 Normally only 10% of the scalp hair is in the telogen phase, but in telogen effluvium, this increases to 30% or more.
 This usually happens suddenly and can occur approximately 3 months after a trigger.
 Furthermore, telogen effluvium is not inherited, and it can affect all age groups and both genders equally.